AbuZaid55/BiteBolt/README.md

 # Advanced E-commerce Application - Full Stack

-_I have created this Ecommerce application without any assistance and without watching any tutorials._
+_I have created this Food application without any assistance and without watching any tutorials._

 ## User Features